-All Public Meeting Room requests must be made in writing (c/o Lori Amaya).
+All Public Meeting Room requests must be made in writing by submitting a completed Room Reservation Form to the Circulation Desk or Reference Desk (c/o Lori Amaya) or via email to firstname.lastname@example.org .
 There is a nominal fee for room use.

 The primary purpose of the Alameda Free Library is to serve as a community resource.
 As a City institution, the library has an obligation to assist the community in the vital function of open public meetings.
 As a department of the City, the library also has a responsibility to insure that library functions are carried out in an effective way.
 The balance between these two concerns is vital.
 The following rules have been set up for the purpose of guiding the public and staff in the use of the premises for public activities and are meant to be broad enough to allow wide public access to library premises and specific enough to allow the library to ensure that the integrity of basic library functions is maintained.